 Black grouse and capercaillie

 Photograph and experience the impressive courtship display of the black grouse on one of the best lekking sites of the country.
-An event described here in Norway as the biggest adventure of the spring.
+The BBC and a Swedish national television channel have used these hides for creating some stunning nature documentaries!
+The black grouse lekking season is described here in Norway as the biggest adventure of the spring.
 You also get the chance to photograph the display of the stunning and majestic capercaillie, the shyest of all grouse species.
 Even though this species is very difficult to get in front of the lens. our lekking site has proven itself year after year.
 Our hides are spread out over the lekking site, giving plenty of opportunities to photograph the birds in different settings and light directions.

 Photographing black grouse